Hojamuhammet Toýçyýew

-Hojamuhammet Akmuhammedowiç Toýçyýew (also Toychiyev, born 16 January 1992) is a Turkmen weightlifter, competing in the +105 kg category.
+Hojamuhammet Akmuhammedowiç Toýçyýew (also Toychyyev or Toychiyev, born 16 January 1992) is a Turkmen weightlifter, competing in the +105 kg category.
 He participated in the 2016 Olympics, and placed fifth and fourth at the 2014 and 2018 Asian Games, respectively.
 He won two medals at the Asian championships in 2016–2017.

 Toýçyýew took up weightlifting in 2005.
 He has a degree in coaching from the National Institute of Sports and Tourism.